19hours/sg-statutes/Acts/Trade Marks Act.md

 (2) A trade mark when registered shall be registered as of the date of the application for registration, and that date shall be deemed for the purposes of this Act to be the date of registration.

+[20/2004]

-(5) On the registration of a trade mark, the Registrar shall issue to the applicant a certificate of registration.
+(3) On the registration of a trade mark, the Registrar shall issue to the applicant a certificate of registration.

+[UK Trade Marks Act 1994, s.
+40; Trade Marks 1992 Ed., s.
+31]

 ### Revocation of acceptance

-16\.—(1) Notwithstanding section 15 (1), if, before a trade mark is registered, the Registrar is satisfied —
+16\.—(1) Notwithstanding section 15(1), if, before a trade mark is registered, the Registrar is satisfied —

 (a) that the application for registration of the trade mark was accepted because of an error or omission in the course of the examination; or